crux82/AILC-lectures2021-lab/README.md

 ![BERT architecture for sentence classification](using-bert.jpg)

-Given an input sentence, we will use a BERT-based architecture to encode it and a linear classifier is used to associate the produced vector to one of `c` classes considered in the classification task.
+Given an input sentence, we will use a BERT-based architecture to encode it and a linear classifier is used to associate the produced vector to one of the `c` classes considered in the classification task.

 Most importantly, we will show how to use the same code but using different transformer based architectures, such as:
 - RoBERTa or Electra in English;